Algoinde/Audio/README.md

 > In Playback, it will be called `Voicemeeter Input`.
 Why?
 From the point of view of Voicemeeter, that is indeed input.
 For other applications though, it sits at their output.
 >
 > Same goes for Recording tab, where it will be called `Voicemeeter Output`.
 It is the overall output of Voicemeeter, but from the point of view of other programs, it will be their input.

-#### Inputs and outputs?

-It can get confusing with "playback", "recording", inputs, outputs, sources and destinations, especially when different programs call it different things.

-Let's define all of them properly.

-You have a microphone.
-For the computer, that's an **audio source**.
-The audio information is created in the mic by capturing your voice, sent over the wire and the computer receives it.

-To receive the signal, the computer needs an **audio input**.
-That's your microphone/headset jack in the computer, audio comes in here.
-Once plugged in, it will show up in the computer as **input device**.
-You're speaking into it, it sends sounds to the computer.
-From the point of view of the computer, that's input.
-Same as your keyboard - it is an *input device*.

-The confusing thing about it is that an *audio source* can also be running on your computer - for example, a music player app.
-It's also an audio source, but it's "inside".
-What is inside can come out, though - so you select an **output device** to play your sound.
-It is connected to the **audio output** of your computer (headphone jack, for example).

-If it's a headset, it will have both input and output in the same jack.
-Sound input will come from the mic on the headset and sound output will go to your headphones.

 [ ... ]
 Player setup